down syndrome eenage girl having good time together with family

 The state budget must provide a stable system of care, support, and opportunity for people with IDD across the lifespan.
 The budget must reflect a cohesive system of comprehensive services that provide options to individuals and families, streamlines regulatory requirements for providers, and maximizes funds by leveraging state and federal matching dollars through waivers and other tools.

 The General Assembly should fund additional Innovations Waiver slots and reduce the number of people on the Innovations Waiver waitlist.
-The waiver allows people with IDD access to supports and services in their home rather than being forced into an institution.
-We thank the General Assembly for its consistent progress for fully funding the Innovations Waiver waitlist.
-As of September 2024, there are 18,469 people on the waitlist.
-Between 2021 and 2024, there were 1,350 waiver slots funded.
-Sufficiently funding Innovations Waiver slots is an ongoing and growing need.
+According to the NC Department of Health and Human Services, as of September 2025 there are 20,150 people on the waitlist.
+The waiver allows people with IDD access to supports and services in their home rather than being placed into an institution.
+We thank the General Assembly for continuing to make consistent progress in reducing the Innovations Waiver waitlist.

 Learn more about the advocacy work we are doing at The Arc.